Alexander-Protasenya/Tulur.JsRouter/README.md

 2. Example project based on ASP.NET MVC 5.
 But if you use another "server side" technology, you can take only 2 files: “Tulur.JsRouter.js” & “Index.html”.
 Example will **NOT** work if you open “Index.html” in your browser without any "server side".

 ### Motivation
-At the beginning I tried to find ready component with features which described before.
-I did not find something like this.
-As a result I decided implement this component by myself.
+At the beginning I tried to find ready component with all features which were described before.
+I did not find anything like this.
+As a result I decided to implement this component by myself.
 Also I had time and I wanted to get experience of implementing "client side" routing component.

 ### Donation
 If my project help you, you can support my motivation to continue working on this project :-)